 You can see the handpainted details I put on the bed a little better in these pics.
 I used Miss Mustard Seed’s Milk Paint in Linen White, which achieved the very crackly look, and added the leaves with acrylics.
 I love the folkish look that happened.
 If you’re a detail person, you’ll notice I no longer match my pillow cases.
 I love the mix and match vintage cases, and enjoy them more en masse!

 The green satin and brown organza bows were created last year for our first ever flocked tree, which you can see Here.
 This year, they totally took over the bedroom.
 I placed each of them on our window latches for an extra special holiday look.

 They’re also filling up the vintage-looking tree, along with white irridescant balls, nests, birds and birchbark birdhouses.
 My little sitting spot became a testament to our marriage.
-I hung the framed picture my mom gave me of where we got engaged in Naples, Florida, along with a couple adorable frames by Elisabeth.
+I hung the framed picture my mom gave me of where we got engaged in Naples, Florida, along with a couple adorable handcrafted frames.
 The pillow is a gentle reminder!

 The big cupboard housing a lot of my blankets, bedding and linens has become the perfect spot for my milkglass collection.
 I use a lot of it throughout the year, so enjoying it’s textural beauty, while corralling it all in one place works well.
 Placing votive candles inside a few of them creates a showstopping vignette!